Equipment talks. Flynn listens.

 8,480 bytes

-Flynn's runtime memory footprint is 8,480 bytes.
-Not eight kilobytes — eight thousand four hundred and eighty bytes.
-The exact number matters because the size of the deployed detector determines the silicon it can run on, the equipment it can be embedded inside, and the cost-per-node of a fleet deployment.
+Flynn's runtime footprint is 8,480 bytes — eight thousand four hundred and eighty, not eight kilobytes.
+The figure decides the silicon it runs on, the equipment it embeds inside, and the cost per node across a fleet.

 Self-calibrating

-Flynn learns the statistical signature of normal operation from the first sampling period of the signal itself.
-There is no labeled training data, no per-deployment configuration, no machine-learning team behind it.
-The deployment workflow for an integrator is: install, power on, walk away.
+Flynn learns the statistical signature of normal operation from the signal's first sampling period — the only input it requires.
+The integrator's workflow: install, power on, walk away.

 Deterministic

 Flynn produces bit-identical output for bit-identical input, across runs and across silicon.
-This determinism is the structural property that allows Flynn to participate in safety-certified voting architectures, to be replayed forensically after an incident, and to be audited line-by-line.
+This determinism is the structural property that allows Flynn to participate in safety-certified voting architectures, to be replayed forensically after an incident, and to be verified against published test vectors.

 Auditable